There are many steps to planning the perfect solo vacation and choosing a hotel is one of the most important.

 In the past, I would sleep through most things.

-The backfire of Vespas in Rome; revellers singing outside the hotel window at 3 am; the sound of toilets flushing two floors above my room.
+The backfire of Vespas on solo trips to Rome; revellers singing outside the hotel window at 3 am; the sound of toilets flushing two floors above my room.
 None of these things would disturb my forty winks.

 Not so much nowadays.
 Therefore, I check if reviews mention the quietness/noisiness of a hotel, and I always request a quiet room.